nickzoic/nick.zoic.org/art/cooking-for-weight-weenies/index.md

 They were both originally twice as long (and twice as heavy), but I shortened them by removing half the panels, as butane stoves only really need a shield on the upwind side.
-The moonwalker is very low and doesn't need a proper shield in most conditions, you can just leave a pack or some sticks upwind and that'll work.
+The moonwalker is very low which means it is is very stable and doesn't need a proper windshield in most conditions, you can just leave a pack or some sticks upwind and that'll work.
 But I've included a low wind shield in the numbers just to be fair.

 ![mini gas stove, tripod, small pot](img/mini.jpg) *Mini gas stove, with canister tripod and small pot*